mconlon17/vivo-pump/uf_examples/publications/README.md

 1. Add people not currently in VIVO
 1. Add publications to VIVO
-1. Run the pump to create add and sub RDF
-1. Add the add RDF and subtract the sub
 1. Inspect the disambiguation report and manually determine which changes must be made and make them in VIVO using the web interface.
 A UF weekly ingest typically involves 120 papers, 360 UF authors, and 20 disambiguations to be resolved manually.
 Typically takes about an hour.